KnightMoveSolutions/Pipelines/docs/_build/html/_sources/operation-dependencies.rst.txt

 Here you are notifying the :doc:`pipeline-coordinator` that this Operation cannot be placed above ``IFetchCustomersOperationAsync`` in the pipeline order.
-If this Operation is moved above ``IFetchCustomersOperationAsync``, then the :doc:`pipeline-coordinator` will throw a ``OperationDependencyNotExecutedException`` at runtime.
+If this Operation is moved above ``IFetchCustomersOperationAsync``, then the :doc:`pipeline-coordinator` will throw an ``OperationDependencyNotExecutedException`` at runtime.

 The unit test for the class that uses the :doc:`pipeline-coordinator` should throw this exception or it will be thrown the very first time you run the application.
 In this way, you are guaranteed the safety of being notified that an Operation-to-Operation